Concepts

 What are the trade-offs between passing natural-language messages between agents versus structured artifact (JSON/Markdown) handoffs?
 In which situations does each approach excel?

-/proceedpipeline, what is the rationale for escalating to humans after a maximum of 3 retries at each gate?
-What problems arise if the retry count is raised to 10? -
+In the /proceed pipeline, what is the rationale for escalating to humans after a maximum of 3 retries at each gate?
+What problems arise if the retry count is raised to 10?

 Role Assignment Design